 Northland has major erosion issues, with over 60% of the region and 40% of the region’s pastoral (grazing) land classified as highly erodible.
-Deforestation of land has led to very high levels of sediment in streams, lakes, harbours and coastal systems.
+Historical conversion of forested land to pasture has led to very high levels of sediment in streams, lakes, harbours and coastal systems.

 To help keep soil on the land and out of our waterways, we are offering landowner grants for planting to reduce erosion.

 What funding is available?